djpardis/djpardis.github.io/_posts/2025-07-20-introducing-the-data-room-app.md

 In the [first part of this series](/blog/2025/06/20/vibe-coding-data-room-app/), I shared my experience with vibe coding using Windsurf to build a custom data room application for startups.
 I discussed why existing data room solutions didn't meet my needs and also highlighted best practices for working with AI coding assistants.

 Now, in the second part, I'll focus on one of the most critical aspects of any application: secure authentication.
-Specifically, I'll walk through implementing magic link authentication with Replit, a passwordless approach that enhances security while providing a seamless user experience for investors accessing confidential documents.
+Specifically, I'll walk through implementing magic link authentication, a passwordless approach that enhances security while providing a seamless user experience for investors accessing confidential documents.

 ## Solving the authentication challenge

 I tried initially to implement magic links with Windsurf.
-Given that auth flows are not my area of expertise, I wasn't able to fully build a magic link authentication flow and needed more opinionated help.
+Given that auth flows are not my area of expertise, I needed more opinionated help.
 I tried Replit which provided a quick and working solution.

 [Replit](https://replit.com){:target="_blank"} is a browser-based IDE and hosting platform that started in 2016 as a simple code playground but has evolved into a comprehensive development environment.
-Founded by Amjad Masad, Haya Odeh, and Faris Masad, it's now focused on making software development more accessible and collaborative.
-What drew me to it was its ability to handle full-stack applications with built-in authentication systems and serverless deployments, all without requiring complex DevOps knowledge.
+Founded by Amjad Masad, Haya Odeh, and Faris Masad, it's now focused on making software development more accessible.
+What drew me to it was its ability to handle full-stack applications with built-in authentication and serverless deployments.

 ## Replit vs Windsurf: technical comparison